-VI.A.1.a).(3).(a) Residents, fellows, faculty members, and other clinical staff members must: VI.A.1.a).(3).(a).(i) know their responsibilities in reporting patient safety events at the clinical site; (Core) VI.A.1.a).(3).(a).(ii) know how to report patient safety events, including near misses, at the clinical site; and, (Core) VI.A.1.a).(3).(a).(iii) be provided with summary information of their institution's patient safety reports.
+Residents, fellows, faculty members, and other VI.A.1.a).(3).(a) clinical staff members must: VI.A.1.a).(3).(a).(i) know their responsibilities in reporting patient safety events at the clinical site; VI.A.1.a).(3).(a).(ii) know how to report patient safety events, including near misses, at the clinical site; and, (Core) VI.A.1.a).(3).(a).(iii) be provided with summary information of their institution's patient safety reports.
 (Core) VI.A.1.a).(3).(b) Residents must participate as team members in real and/or simulated interprofessional clinical patient safety activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
 (Core) VI.A.1.a).(4) Resident Education and Experience in Disclosure of Adverse Events Patient-centered care requires patients, and when appropriate families, to be apprised of clinical situations that affect them, including adverse events.
 This is an important skill for faculty physicians to model, and for residents to develop and apply.
 VI.A.1.a).(4).(a) All residents must receive training in how to disclose adverse events to patients and families.
 (Core) VI.A.1.a).(4).(b) Residents should have the opportunity to participate in the disclosure of patient safety events, real or simulated.
-(Detail)† VI.A.1.b) Quality Improvement VI.A.1.b).(1) Education in Quality Improvement A cohesive model of health care includes qualityin order for health care professionals to achieve quality improvement goals.
+(Detail)† Quality Improvement VI.A.1.b) Education in Quality Improvement VI.A.1.b).(1) A cohesive model of health care includes qualityrelated goals, tools, and techniques that are necessary in order for health care professionals to achieve quality improvement goals.